Hercules1337/hercules1337.github.io/TCM_WebHacking/BugBounty/07-Injection Attacks/README.md

 system($userInput);
 ```
 NEVER TRUST INPUT FROM A USER & ANYBODY ELSE

-AVOID USEING "EVAL" OR "SYSTEM"
+AVOID USING "EVAL" OR "SYSTEM"